wbic16/SQ/README.md

 SQ is a complete ground-up rewrite of database concepts.
 It probably doesn't have features you expect from a database.
 What it does offer is simplicity.
 SQ is designed to mirror computer architecture in 2025, not 1970.
 Databases are stored in phext files using variable-length scrolls.
 Essentially, everything in a phext database is a string.

-SQ leverages Rust and libphext as a core data store.
+SQ leverages Rust and libphext-rs to provide the core data store.
 All database primitives in SQ are built in terms of phext.
 For more information about the phext encoding format, refer to https://phext.io.

 # Developing